tfukaza/harvest/README.md

 - Harvest is not officially associated with Robinhood LLC.
     - Robinhood was also not designed to be used for algo-trading.
 Excessive access to their API can result in your account getting locked.
 - Tutorials and documentation solely exist to provide technical references of the code.
 They are not recommendations of any specific securities or strategies.
 - Use Harvest at your own responsibility.
+Developers of Harvest take no responsibility for any financial losses you incur by using Harvest.